trustoverip/tswg-did-method-webs-specification/spec/core.md

 > Note: when pronounced aloud, "webs" SHOULD become two syllables: the word
 > "web" and the letter "s" (which stands for "secure").
 Separating the final
-> letter this way emphasizes that the method offers a security upgrade analogous
+> letter this way emphasizes that the method offers a security upgrade surpassing
-> to the one HTTPS gives to HTTP.
+> the one HTTPS gives to HTTP.

 A DID that uses this method MUST begin with the following prefix: `did:webs:`.
-Per the DID specification, this string MUST be lower-case.
+Per the DID specification, this string MUST be lower case.
 The remainder of the DID, after the prefix, is the case-sensitive [[ref: method-specific identifier]] ([[ref: MSI]]) described [below](#method-specific-identifier).